josephguzman1994/IllithidNova/README.md

   ## Notes
   - **File Not Found**: The script expects a `Params.dat` file in the working directory or specified path.
 Ensure this file exists before running.
 Follow the expected naming conventions for parameters found in StellarAges"
-  - **Resource Limitations**: Generating these likelihood tables and running many subprocesses may consume significant system resources.
-Monitor system performance and adjust the `max_terminals` setting if necessary.
+  - **Resource Limitations**: Generating these likelihood tables and running many subprocesses will consume significant system resources.
+Please monitor system performance and adjust the `max_terminals` setting if necessary.
+  - **Generating Params.dat Assumptions**: There are currently hardcoded default parameters specific to only my system.
+To set your own defaults, please edit `def __init__` within the `Param_generator` class.

 </details>